julia-pascale/pascale-portfolio/assignment2.md

 The second direction I went was to convert the graph into quadrants.
 With the way the scoring was set up in the study, one could say 5 on valence and 5 on arousal is "true neutral," so even though the axes don't go from -5 to 5, the shape still works: <br>
 ![quad grid sketch by hand](/quad_grid_sketch.jpg)
 ##### feedback
 "I think people generally understand the idea of the quadrants.
 And it works in this example since you have a good/bad binary on one axis.
 Better to have a binary on the other axis too- rather than just strength of emotion which is a continuum.
 I think you could arrange the positive/negative emotion on the x-axis and the strength on the y starting at the origin 0 as neutral and still come up with the quadrants.
-But sometimes they will do a regressive line like in the 2nd example.
 The further up and to the right the stronger and more positive." <br>
 "Clarify what high energy means." <br>

 #### wireframe 3 and 3.5